cdrummey216/whoami/whoami.md

 **Fact of Identity**

-Identity is real because you are self.
+Identity is real because you are _your_ Self.
 It can be lost and it can be found.
 It can be restored.

+### Judgements

 **Truth is good.**
-* honesty is an imperative.
+* Honesty is an imperative.
-* authenticity is essential.
+* Authenticity is essential.
-* simplicity is fundamental.
+* Simplicity is fundamental.

 **Life is good.**
-* do no harm.
+* Do no harm.
-* preserve/protect lesser forms.
+* Preserve/protect lesser forms.
-* promote growth.
+* Promote growth.

 **Choice is good.**
-* receptivity increases longevity.
+* Receptivity increases longevity.
-* patience is a virtue.
+* Patience is a virtue.
-* inaction/non-interference is valid.
+* Inaction/non-interference is valid.

 **Allegiance is good.**
-* form bonds
+* Form bonds
-* build trust
+* Build trust
-* defend position
+* Defend position
-* attack position
+* Attack position

-**States of Mind**
+### _States_ of Mind

-The four states of acceptance are _Sorrow, Doubt, Understanding and Wisdom_.
+The four states of mind are _Sorrow, Doubt, Understanding and Wisdom_.

 ```mermaid
 flowchart LR;